THE BREAKING GROUND ROOTS

 Jenné Hibbs graduated with a Masters in Counseling from Gallaudet University and has accrued thirty years of counseling experience since then.

-She has worked in long-term care as a social services director and helped found two counseling centers, one in New Jersey and Crossroads Counseling Center.
+She has worked in long-term care as a social services director and helped found two counseling centers.

 Her counseling experience includes working with children, individuals, couples and families experiencing relationship issues, grief, depression, anxiety, codependency, addictions, self-esteem, abuse, parenting issues, spirituality issues, marriage issues, pre-marriage preparation, and trauma.